Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 FIND BEST HOTELS IN TREMEZZINO

-Sitting close to the center of Lake Como, just a couple of miles south of Bellagio, Lezzeno boasts some especially lovely views, particularly of nearby Isola Comacina.
+Lezzeno boasts some especially lovely views, particularly of nearby Isola Comacina.
 The area of Lezzeno is comprised of numerous little towns and villages, the most notable of which is its namesake, Lezzeno.
+It is located just 15 minutes drive by car from Bellagio, or 50 minutes from Como City.

 There are lots of charming local bars and cafes for you to relax in and mingle with the locals.
 Meanwhile, Lezzeno’s family-run restaurants serve up excellent regional cuisine with a home cooked warmth.